krzysztofander/hk_node/README.md

 	`Dun`	: 	unrecognized 'D' command
 	`D[A-Z]u:
 	`ERR {last cmd}-{error code}` where,
-		-- {last cmd} is whatever device seen as last command.
+		- {last cmd} is whatever device seen as last command.
-			Non visible characters are presented as backslash followed
+			Non visible characters are presented as backslash followed by hexadecimal code
+		- error code is hexadecimal value.
+Meanings are as follows:

 Commands List
 ---------------